ellaro/Qualiflight/README.md

 # Qualiflight
-Backend for pilot preparation app
+Backend for pilot priflight
+The application calculates